Riaan-Rossouw/DAIAT/README.md

 * 'FinalDatabase': Final AGST database produced from the various scripts
 * 'Literature': Articles used to identify key variables of interest in the construction of the AGST database
 * 'RawData': all input data, saved in raw format
-* 'SeasonalityPlots': Monthly agricultural commodity trade charts, to identify potential seasonality in trade data
+* 'SeasonalityPlots': Monthly agricultural commodity trade charts to identify potential seasonality in trade data

 #### Scripts
-* '00_Collect_Data_vYYYY-MM-DD.r': downloads certain data sources via API's.
+* '00_Collect_Data_vYYYY-MM-DD.r': downloads specific data sources via API's.
 * '01_Clean_Data_vYYYY-MM-DD.r': loads data (from 'RawData'), cleans it (saved to 'CleanData'), then compiles the final database (saved to 'FinalDatabase').
 * '02_Trade_Plots_vYYYY-MM-DD.r': loads monthly trade data (from 'CleanData'), plots trends over time within each country/area individually for each agricultural commodity (saved to 'SeasonalityFigures').
-* Other scripts in development or not not used currently, are available in the 'Archive' folder.
+* Other scripts, either in development or currently not used, are available in the 'Archive' folder.

 #### 3. Data used and sources
-Refer to the 'RawData' folder, as well as the Final Project Report and Presentation for detail.
+Refer to the 'RawData' folder and the Final Project Report and Presentation for details.

 #### 4. Data consolidation, clean-up and database construction
 Refer to the Final Project Report and Presentation.